The goal of user interface (UI) testing is to verify that:

 With many automated software testing tools, you might have to sort through lines of code in order to identify why a test failed.
 With Rainforest, anyone can look at test results and video recordings, know exactly what happened in the test, and quickly understand why the test failed.

-Talk to us about setting up a Rainforest account.
+Talk to us about setting up a Rainforest plan that’s right for you.

 Code-based Tools with Screenshot Plugins for Visual Validation